Jay4BioPZ/adarescueteam-beerquest/story.md

 ### <span style="color: green;">With that we are sure: the increase of gluten-free beers reviews is not due to the increase of the total number of reviews in the dataset.
 There can only be one explanation for that: the Bobos are clearly more and more present, globally.</span>

+### <span style="color: red;">Now we go to study the spatial distribution of the Bobos through their beer reviews.</span>

+<span style="color: green;">Here we define `ratio` as the ratio of the number of reviews for glutenfree beers to the non-glutenfree beers.
+For each country, the ratio is a representative of the "enrichment of glutenfree beer reviews", reflecting the popularity of glutenfree beers in that country.

+We then color the countries according to the ratio, and visualize the absolute number of users and reviews for glutenfree beers at the same time.
+This step was done using an interactive map.</span>